What is Biosecurity?

-The Federal Government's Department of Agriculture, Fisheries and Forestry (DAFF) has primary responsibility for managing Australia's biosecurity system under Biosecurity Australia.
-DAFF is reforming how biosecurity services are delivered to meet future challenges such as increased global movements of people and goods, and climate change.
+The Federal Government's Department of Agriculture and Water Resources (DAWR) has primary responsibility for managing Australia's biosecurity system under Biosecurity Australia.
+DAWR is reforming how biosecurity services are delivered to meet future challenges such as increased global movements of people and goods, and climate change.

 - Manage Australia's biosecurity by effectively identifying, prioritising and targeting the management of risk;